 Let’s see how to update the device drivers.
-Let suppose, we want to update the drivers of Batteries we have been using in our Windows 10.
+Let's suppose, we want to update the drivers of Batteries we have been using in our Windows 10.
 Hence Tap on the device “Batteries” first.
-There you get a list of adapter batteries that are linked to our Battery, Right-click on any one of them, and you can see some options will appear in a dialog.
+There you get a list of adapter batteries that are linked to our Battery, Right-click on any one of them, and you can see some options that will appear in a dialog.
 Tap on the “Update driver” option to update this specific device for Windows 10.

 You will view another window on your screen as presented below.
 It will present two options to update your device drivers.
-One of them is searching the automatic drivers and the other is to browse drivers from your local PC.
+One of them is searching the automatic drivers and the other is browsing drivers from your local PC.
 You can choose any one of them.
 A better option is to choose “Search automatically for drivers”.
 Hence, when we have clicked on this option, it will start searching and updating your driver if it is already not the newest version.

 You will view another window as displayed in the below snapshot.
-You can see at the time of implementing this guide, we have the best and updated version of drivers already been installed.
+You can see at the time of implementing this guide, we have the best and most updated version of drivers already installed.
 It might be probable that you don’t have an updated version of drivers installed on your system.
 So, it will update your driver on the spot.

 Method 02: Using Windows Update

 If you can’t find your first method working properly in case of updating drivers, then you have another newest and modern option to update your Windows 10 drivers.
 You can view the “Windows Update” screen via the above snapshot by clicking on the “Search for updated drivers on Windows Update” option.
 Otherwise, we have another way to get there which is through Settings App.
-Hence, from the desktop screen, navigate towards the search bar and click on it.
+Hence, from the desktop screen, navigate toward the search bar and click on it.
 Write “Settings” and you will get the below output on your desktop screen.
 Tap on the “Settings” app to open it quickly.

 Now the Settings of Windows 10 have been opened and you will get the below screen as shown in the picture.
 On this Settings window screen, you will get a lot of options to be managed.
 One of them will be “Update & Security”.
 Just quickly click on this option to get towards Windows Update.

-A new screen named “Optional Updates” will be opened with some device driver’s updates mentioned in checkboxes form below the option of “Driver Updates”.
-You can see the updated list that is being available to install for the updating of some drivers.
-These are optional for you to update if you have got any problem updating your drivers.
+A new screen named “Optional Updates” will be opened with some device driver’s updates mentioned in the checkboxes form below the option of “Driver Updates”.
+You can see the updated list that is available to install for the updating of some drivers.
+These are optional for you to update if you have got any problems updating your drivers.
 Otherwise, when your Windows 10 installed updates, it will keep on updating your driver's update.
 Write now all the checkboxes are empty and not checked.
 Hence these updates are not yet installed.

-So, to install these updated regarding your Windows 10 drivers, you have to check-mark the driver updates you want to install.
+So, to install these updates regarding your Windows 10 drivers, you have to check-mark the driver updates you want to install.
 As you can see, we have marked all the updates at the time of implementing this tutorial.
 After check-marking the updates, click on the “Download and Install” button to start downloading and then installing these driver updates on your system.